 These arrangements typically last for a time period of 5 years, however if personal circumstances improve they can be settled faster than that with no applicable penalties or charges or anything of that nature (unlike certain types of loan agreements).

 After the 5 year time period the debt is generally considered to be settled and any remaining debt is generally written off.
-The IVA is considered one of the most powerful government supported debt settlement schemes.
+The IVA is considered one of the most powerful debt settlement schemes.

 Will An IVA Help Me?
 How Do I Know If It Will Help?